bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-01-startup.md

 6. Install all the dependencies of the project: `npm ci`

 ### Part 2: Testing
-6. Look at the tests in the given repository.
+7. Look at the tests in the given repository.
 They describe what the code is supposed to do - they correspond to the user stories mentioned above.
 For testing, the library [jest](https://jestjs.io/) has been used.
 Your first job is to run the tests: `npm run test`.
 You'll notice that (almost all) the tests fail!
 In this lab you will employ [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) to develop software.
 Test regularly as you continue with the lab.

-7. [ESLint](https://eslint.org/) with the [Babel-ESLint Parser](https://github.com/babel/babel/tree/master/eslint/babel-eslint-parser) is used to validate your JavaScript against rules.
+8. [ESLint](https://eslint.org/) with the [Babel-ESLint Parser](https://github.com/babel/babel/tree/master/eslint/babel-eslint-parser) is used to validate your JavaScript against rules.
 You will find the configuration file `.eslintrc.json` in the repo.
 ESLint should help you to write clean code.
 In professional development, linters are used to ensure that the code follows the same style everywhere.
 Your next job is to run the linter: `npm run lint`.
 Lint your code regularly as you proceed.
 If you can't fix some of the problems that ESLint tells you about, don't get caught up in that.
 Instead, ask a search engine or me for help.

 ### Part 3: Practise JavaScript
-8. For each test in "initialzation.test.js", implement JS code in the [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) "Person" so the test runs through.
+9. For each test in `initialzation.test.js`, implement JS code in the [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) "Person" so the test runs through.
 Remember: Making the test pass the simplest way possible is not enough here - you should implement it in a generic way using reflection on the method names.

-In "Person" a [private field](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) has already been created to hold a name.
+In `Person` a [private field](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) has already been created to hold a name.
 We tell JS that a field should be private by starting it with `#`.
 The `#` [is accepted by NodeJS](https://node.green/#ESNEXT-candidate--stage-3--instance-class-fields), but careful when you develop for the browser - [not all browsers currently support it](https://caniuse.com/#feat=mdn-javascript_classes_private_class_fields).

-You can start by implement getters and setters for the name in the "Person" class, proceeding with getters and setters for hobbies.
+You can start by implement getters and setters for the name in the `Person` class, proceeding with getters and setters for hobbies.

-9. Save your progress with git after you tested and linted it! (add, commit, [optionally] push).
+10. Save your progress with git after you tested and linted it! (add, commit, [optionally] push).
 Ideally, each new feature you add (eg. a new function) gets it's own commit.
 Each working version of the code should be integrated to the main branch (a simple push, if you develop only on the "master" branch).

-10. Now implement code to make the tests in "hobbymatching.test.js" pass.
+11. Now implement code to make the tests in `hobbymatching.test.js` pass.
 Hint: You might need to change the constructor.
 Finally, test - lint - add - commit - push your code.

 ## What to hand in
 A link to your repository.